 ✓ Increased efficiency - LED grow lights are much more efficient than HPS grow lights; they consume 60% less energy for the same amount of light.
 For example, the 680w lights we list offer more intense light than a 1000w traditional lighting system.

 ✓ Longer lifespan - For lights that will last you a long time, go with LEDs.
 They can last over 50,000 hours thanks to their non-checmical construction and lower operating temperatures.

 The Best Types of LED Grow Lights

-LED lights are versatile in many ways, one being the variety of styles in which they come.
-Of all the LED's you'll come across, they'll be categorized into one of three main types: traditional, spread style, and COB (chip on board).
+LED grow lights come in in a variety of styles and builds, all with their own advantages.
+But of all the LED's you'll come across, they'll be categorized into one of two main types: spread style and COB (chip on board).

 Let’s look at their differences and benefits:

 On spread style LED lights, lots of small LED diodes are spread over a large board.
 These diodes come together to intense coverage.

 There are several varieties of spread style LED lights, including: